-Somewhat bigger than a large housecat, an ocelot can grow as long as 4.5 feet and weigh as much as 35 pounds.
-Its “op-art” pattern consists of chainlike streaks of dark markings.
-Widely distributed, the cat ranges from Texas to South America.
-In Texas, it inhabits dense chaparral thickets, where it preys on small and medium size vertebrates, including rodents, rabbits, birds, snakes, lizards, and young deer.
-Denning in caves, hollow trees, and thickets, Texan ocelots breed in late summer, bearing litters of two to three cubs in fall and winter.
+Similar in size to a bobcat, the ocelot can grow as long as 3.5 feet and weigh up to 35 pounds.
+Its “op-art” pattern consists of chainlike streaks, spots, blotches, and rosettes of dark markings.
+Widely distributed, the ocelot ranges from south Texas to northern Argentina.
+In Texas, they primarily inhabit dense chaparral brush, where they prey on small mammals, reptiles, and birds, including rodents, rabbits, snakes, lizards, and young deer.
+Denning in caves, hollow trees, and thickets, Texan ocelots breed in late summer, bearing litters of two to three cubs in the fall and winter.
 Yet, fewer than 100 ocelots are known to exist in the entire United States.

 Ocelots were once found across much of Texas and into Louisiana and Arkansas, but historic hunting, trapping, poisoning, and habitat loss have greatly reduced their range and population size.
 As a result, the subspecies that inhabits Texas and adjacent northeastern Mexico (Leopardus pardalis albescens) is federally endangered.
 Today, these cats roam between Texas and Mexico via wildlife corridors.
 The protection and restoration of these vital corridors is an important part of TNC's work at the Lennox Foundation Southmost Preserve, along with the U.S. Fish and Wildlife Service's efforts at the nearby Laguna Atascosa National Wildlife Refuge and those of local private ranchers.